Rancho Laguna (Alemany)

-Rancho Laguna part of the grazing lands granted to Mission San Luis Obispo de Tolosa in 1844, surrounding Laguna Lake at the head of the Los Osos Valley in the city of San Luis Obispo and San Luis Obispo County, California.
-With Rancho Cañada de los Pinos Rancho Laguna was one of the two ranchos returned to the Catholic Church.
+Rancho Laguna is part of the grazing lands granted to Mission San Luis Obispo de Tolosa in 1844, surrounding Laguna Lake at the head of the Los Osos Valley in the city of San Luis Obispo and San Luis Obispo County, California, United States.
+With Rancho Cañada de los Pinos, Rancho Laguna was one of the two ranchos returned to the Catholic Church.
 It was returned in 1859, after its confiscation in 1845.